-Megan Donahue is Associate Research Professor at the Hawai’i Institute of Marine Biology, the marine laboratory of the School of Oceanography and Earth Science Technology at the University of Hawai’i at Manoa.
+Megan Donahue is a Research Professor at the Hawai’i Institute of Marine Biology, the marine laboratory of the School of Oceanography and Earth Science Technology at the University of Hawai’i at Manoa.
 She is an ecologist with broad interests in the spatial dynamics of marine populations and communities and in the application of quantitative modeling to a range of marine ecological problems.
-Currently, her primary research projects are on spatial variation in coral demography and metacommunity dynamics of coral reef communities.
-With her students and postdoc, she has ongoing research projects on environmental drivers and spatial variation in reef bioerosion and on coral disease modeling.
+With her students and postdocs, she has ongoing research projects on ecological forecasting of coral disease outbreaks, metacommunity dynamics on coral reefs, groundwater impacts on coral reef ecosystem processes, and spatial variation in coral demography.

-I earned my bachelor’s of science at UCLA (’95, Cybernetics: now Computational & Systems Biology) taking courses in mathematics, statistics, and control systems theory along with my ecology and evolution courses.
-My last term at UCLA, I participated in the Marine Biology Quarter where we spent 10 weeks doing research projects at HIMB.
+I earned my bachelor’s of science at UCLA (’95, Cybernetics: now Computational & Systems Biology) taking courses in mathematics, statistics, and control systems theory along with ecology and evolution courses.
+My last term at UCLA, I participated in the Marine Biology Quarter, which I spent at HIMB.
 What a curious turn of events to return to HIMB as a faculty member.

 I earned my PhD (2003) from the the UC Davis Graduate Group in Ecology with Dr. Peter Chesson, working on scale transition theory and spatial population dynamics in microcosms (with Dr. Marcel Holyoak) and porcelain crabs (with Dr. Steven Morgan).
 I spent several years doing fieldwork based at the Bodega Marine Laboratory.